The Young Doctor Summer Internship is a once-in-a-lifetime opportunity for students aged 15-18 to experience life as a doctor in London.

 You will dive into the heart of life at the world-famous University College Hospital, shadowing doctors and practising medical tasks that students would never normally be able to experience before medical school.
 You will attend exclusive networking receptions with some of the most accomplished doctors in London.
 Join us for a life-changing experience that will serve as an outstanding differentiator in your medical school application form and set you up for a future as a successful doctor.

-Programme Outcomes & Highlights
+Internship Outcomes & Highlights

 1. You will gain a 360-degree experience of medicine, with live, interactive experiences including:

 2. You will be trained in how to secure a place at medical school, including:

 3. You will create a life-long network of invaluable contacts:

 4. You will boost your medical school application form:

 5. You will experience some of London’s most treasured institutions

 Internship Programme Fee: £1750/student including all accommodation.
 The Programme Fee includes one place on the Young Doctor Summer Internship; accommodation at UCL for the duration of the programme; and an online assessment with certificates issued to successful candidates.